vip7057/Solar-Panel-Cracks-and-Inactivity-Detection/README.md

 ```
 ---
 ## Results
-After training, the model's performance (loss, F1 score) is visualized with a loss plot saved as losses.png.
-The best model is saved in the checkpoints/ directory.
+- After training, the model achieved the highest F1 score of approximately **94%** on the training set and **93.7%** on the testing set.
+The model's performance (loss, F1 score) is visualized with a loss plot saved as [losses.png].
+The best model is saved in the [checkpoints/] directory.
 ---
 ## Exporting Model
 The best-performing model can be exported as an ONNX file for deployment: